Does GAP insurance settle outstanding finance?

 For most people who go on to make a claim, having their motor insurer's valuation of the vehicle topped up to the cost of replacing their vehicle with a brand new equivalent at the time of claim by way of a Replacement GAP insurance claim pay-out, would leave them in the position of being able to both clear any outstanding finance and have money left over - more money than they would have had left over than with any other type of GAP insurance - to put towards the cost of their next car.

-In order to determine whether this type of cover is suitable for your needs, either call us on 01484 490095 or contact us here.
+If you need assistance determining whether this type of cover is suitable for your needs, please contact us.